Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

 1. **src/data/download-data.R**: Download observational data from GBIF to the data folder; note by default the data files that are downloaded by this script are _not_ under version control.
+1. **src/data/prep-climate-data.R**: Download monthly climate data for time span of interest (2000-2018) and calculate the average values for the 19 standard bioclimatic variables.
 1. **src/data/data-gbif-qa.R**: Run quality assurance on downloaded data, to ensure observations fall within geographic area of interest, in this case, North America